lgraesser/Sparse-Building-Blocks-DNNs/code/README.md

 ## utku notes
-- why not fill the descrbtiors inside the sparse convertation and include them in the sparse struct
+- why not fill the descrbtiors inside the sparse convertation and include them in the sparse struct: DONE
 ```
 cusparseMatDescr_t descrX;
   cusparseCreateMatDescr(&descrX);
   cusparseSetMatType(descrX, CUSPARSE_MATRIX_TYPE_GENERAL);
   cusparseSetMatIndexBase(descrX, CUSPARSE_INDEX_BASE_ZERO);
 ```
 - do dense2csr work both on host and device?
+No, I don't think cusparse works
-We need a sparse2dense conversation.
+- We need a sparse2dense conversation.
+DONE.

 - maybe we don't need to keep have nz_per_row in the struct, it would be nice to have leading mat->dims[2]  inside the sparse struct so that we don't need to give/keep the whole dense matrix when we copy

-- I was thinking of unfiyng the device/host fields within sparse matrix struct, we can have a char flag saying where the sparse matrix is.
+- I was thinking of unifiyng the device/host fields within sparse matrix struct, we can have a char flag saying where the sparse matrix is.
 Usually it is always going to be on device during the calculations.
 We can create a new struct and provide it to